beejjorgensen/bgnet0/src/bgnet0_part_1000_endianness.md

 Note that we pass two things into the `.to_bytes()` method: the number of bytes for the result, and `"big"` if it's to be big-endian, or `"little"` if it's to be little endian.

+> Newer versions of Python default to `"big"`.
+In older versions, you
+> still have to be explicit.

 ``` {.default}
 n = 3490